-Today I have the honor of presenting an interview that comes all the way Suffolk, England.
+Today I have the honor of presenting an interview that comes all the way from Suffolk, England.
 Nick Hurst is a talented Photographer, whose unique style excels at capturing those parts of nature and wildlife that are so hidden from everyday view.
 Through nature, Nick finds inspiration for his work with careful observation of wildlife in its natural habitat.
 Nick, thank you so much for sharing your experiences with us and thank you so much for all your thoughtful responses.
 It’s not every day we get a behind the scenes viewpoint of someone with such passion for the natural world.

 Where do you call home?